jimmy-lyons/bank-tech-test/README.md

 ## How to use

 * Fork repo and clone to local directory.
+* Run 'bundle install' to install all gems.
 * To set up databases, follow the instructions in db/migrations/01_db_and_table_setup.
 * To run RSPec, type 'rspec' in terminal.